;

 Today, I look within to validate myself.
 While I appreciate a compliment and seek the counsel of others, I ultimately do what I believe is right and value my own opinion most.
 This is a lesson that I continue to teach my own children.

-Childhood is Not About Becoming a Good Student
+Childhood Is Not About Becoming a Good Student

-I believe that much of childhood is about learning.
 However, childhood is not about learning to become a good student.

-As homeschoolers, we have an advantage.
-You can educate your children from home, where they can be free from the confines that our public school system places on children and families.
-I encourage you to utilize your freedom and remember that schooling and education are different.
+You can educate your children from home, free from the confines that our public school system places on children and families.

 Click here to learn more about different approaches to homeschooling.